 Riders in PATH Int.
-Equine Services programs are invited to participate in the NSBA World Championship Show Very Special Event "Heores on Horses" competition.
+Equine Services programs are invited to participate in the NSBA World Championship Show Very Special Event "Heroes on Horses" competition.

-- Riders must be disabled veterans or active duty "wounded warriors" who participating in PATH Intl.
-Equine Services for Heroes programs or who have a Department of Veteran Affairs disability rating.
+- Riders must be disabled veterans or active duty "wounded warriors", who are participating in PATH Intl.
+Equine Services for Heroes programs, or have a Department of Veteran Affairs disability rating.

 - The PATH facility will be responsible for verifying the eligibility of riders participating in Equine Services for Heroes programs.

-- Horses need not be registered or owner by the rider or facility.
-If the veteran is unable to have a horse transported to Tulsa for the Heroes on Horses competition, server Therapeutic Riding Centers have offered to provide horses for those who need them.
+- Horses need not be registered, or owned by the rider or facility.
+If the veteran is unable to have a horse transported to Tulsa for the Heroes on Horses competition, several Therapeutic Riding Centers have offered to provide horses for those who need them.

-The following class will be offered at the NSBA World Championship Show for Heroes on Horses:
+The following classes will be offered at the NSBA World Championship Show for Heroes on Horses:

 * There will be no fee for participation in these classes.